Latest

 solidity-smart-contracts

-Do you know EVM has the functionality of rewarding users with a gas refund for clearing the on-chain storage occupied by the contract data?
-Let’s learn more about this.
+Do you know EVM rewards users with a gas refund for clearing the on-chain storage occupied by the contract data?
 There have been some changes after the London fork.
-But to understand it better we will look at the scenario
+But to understand it better we will look at the scenario before the London Upgrade and then we will see the